meichthys/foss_photo_libraries/features.md

 Is a web interface provided?

+## Android App

+Is an Android app provided?

-## Mobile App
+## iOS App

-Is a mobile app provided?
-[We currently don't differentiate between Android/Apple/etc.](https://github.com/meichthys/foss_photo_libraries/issues/19)
+Is an ios app provided?

 ## Desktop App